michael-eddy/mcat/README.md

 # Concatenate documents and turn them into an image
 mcat document.docx presentation.odt table.xlsx archive.zip -o image > all.png

-# Or just select interactively and copy to clipboard
+# Or just select interactively and copy to clipboard (for ai prompts)
 # Replace scb with a command from your os
 mcat directory | scb